How to Automate Employee Onboarding for Small Business (Step-by-Step)

 - Day 90: Probation review

-The 80/20 principle: automate 80% (logistics, documents, access, reminders) and keep 20% human (connection, culture, feedback, coaching).
+The Pareto principle: automate the bulk of the logistics (documents, access, reminders) and keep the smaller, higher-value share human (connection, culture, feedback, coaching).

 Measuring Success: KPIs for Onboarding Automation